What is “Self-Care”?

 Self-care is so much more than pampering your body.

 Self-care is allowing yourself to sustain your life.

 To figure out what it is you want on a deeper level than what to eat for dinner.
 The difference lies in the knowing what you should do and the actual doing it.

 Self-care and the lack of it are all surrounded by the “should” word.
 Sometimes knowing what we should do for ourselves get put on the back burner.
 Sleep for instance is so easily neglected.
-Sex and romance gets put to the side especially when you have kids.
+Romance gets put to the side especially when you have kids.
 Budgeting your finances goes out the window when there’s no set goals or discipline.
 Friendships get pushed to the wayside when there’s dinner to be made.

 Your connection to God becomes a mere memory when you are rushing through your mornings to get the kids on the bus.
 When life starts becoming a whirlwind.
 It’s the big ones that lose the most focus.
 Your personal internal needs.
 Your emotional needs.
 Having the conversations with yourself necessary for your creativity.
 Your emotional compass gets put in the back of a closet in a box for “later” when everyone else is taken care of.

 Self-Care is showing yourself that you love you.
 Just like you would do something special for the love of your life and want them to be taken care of and shown affection and positive attention.
 You must be positive with yourself and show yourself that you matter!

 There is no one else like you and you are a special soul unique in this world!
 Give yourself some time and care and respect to help your mindset live as a strong and able person completely loving and confident in all your abilities!

 The word sustain has 2 very different and very powerfully meanings.

 undergo or suffer (something unpleasant, especially an injury).